ninjaaron/oo-and-polymorphism-in-julia/README.md

 - [Composition and Encapsulation](./comp-and-encap.ipynb)
 - [Polymorphism](./polymorphism.ipynb)

 Please open an issue if anything doesn't make sense!
-I tried to be clear
+I tried to be clear.

+These notebooks have been run with Julia 1.1, but should theoretically be compatible with the entire 1.x series.
+If you're using a different version, it is possible some syntax may be broken.

 ## Introduction